Climate and environment

 Scope 3 emissions

-GRK’s network currently consists of 14 operating locations.
-At these locations, we receive, process and utilise surplus soil as well as various recycled materials such as concrete, ash, slag and tyres.
-The use of recycled materials replaces the use of virgin materials.
-This has a significant impact on biodiversity and the management of harmful climate emissions.
+Currently, GRK’s network consists of 19 operating locations.
+At these locations, we receive, process, and utilize surplus soils and various recycled materials such as concrete, ash, slag, and tyres.
+The use of recycled materials replaces the use of virgin materials, which has a significant positive impact on biodiversity and the management of harmful climate emissions.

 Case: GRK is committed to the voluntary Circular Economy Green Deal